 Collaborative mobility: from promises to challenges for public authorities2015 à 2016

-OuiHop’, WayzUp, Karos, Koolicar, Sharette, Ecov, etc. Behind these different names, some meaningful, some less so, lie a multitude of start-ups that are attempting to develop carpooling and carsharing.
+OuiHop’, WayzUp, Karos, Koolicar, Sharette, Ecov, etc. Behind these more or less well-known names lie a host of start-ups that are attempting to develop carpooling and carsharing.

-These new “collaborative mobility” operators are reviving shared car uses, which emerged in the 2000s with the first generation of operators supported by the public authorities: professional carsharing (Communauto, Autolib’, etc.) and carpooling (La Roue Verte, Covivo, etc.).
+These new “collaborative mobility” operators are reviving shared car uses, which emerged in the 2000s with the first generation of operators for professional car-sharing (Communauto, Autolib’, etc.) and car-pooling (La Roue Verte, Covivo, etc.) supported by public authorities.
 Thanks in particular to digital innovations, these new operators are hoping to gain new converts to carpooling and carsharing practices and to increase their coverage.